uyar/lektor-imgutils/README.rst

 The plugin can be configured using the ``configs/imgutils.ini`` file.
 Each section specifies a rule that will be applied to selected images.
-Each section must have a "selector" key which is a CSS selector to select the image elements.
+The section key is a CSS selector key which is used to select the image elements.
-The section names are insignificant.

 Examples
 --------

 Set missing width and height attributes to all images::

-  [default]
-  selector = img
+  [img]
-  size = yes
+  size = intrinsic

 Set lazy loading and async decoding on all images in the ".content" part::

-  [content]
-  selector = .content img
+  [.content img]
   loading = lazy
   decoding = async